 One person was in a position to record what was stolen, to whom it belonged, and where it would be sent.
 Rose Valland spoke German, something the Nazis did not know.
 For four years, every day, she had to avoid any slip up to convince them that she understood them.
 Write detailed reports, and regularly bring them to Jaujard, without ever being caught.

 She also had to hide her contempt at seeing Göring play the art connoisseur, thinking he was a Renaissance man.
-Cigar and champagne in hand, the Reichsmarschall had thousands of masterpieces to choose from, and the luxury to not have to pay for them.
+Cigar and champagne in hand, the Reichsmarschall had thousands of masterpieces to choose from, and the luxury of not having to pay for them.

 To Valland’s eyes, Göring “combined sumptuosity with avarice”.
-Arriving in a private train, he “enjoyed picturing himself dragging behind victory trophies.”
+Arriving on a private train, he “enjoyed picturing himself dragging behind victory trophies.”

 Rose Valland was assigned to a small office in charge of the phone, which was ideal to listen in on conversations.
 She could decipher the carbon duplicates and print copies of the photos they took, gather information from small talk and office gossip, and even dare to write on a notebook in plain view.

 These were the men Rose Valland mingled with and spied on.
-Reichsmarschall Göring, who came over twenty times to pick and chose art for Hitler and himself.
-Reich Minister Rosenberg, antisemite ideologue, in charge of the ERR (Rosenberg Special Task Force), the organisation specifically tasked to plunder artworks.
+Reichsmarschall Göring, came over twenty times to pick and chose art for Hitler and himself.
+Reich Minister Rosenberg, an antisemite ideologue, was in charge of the ERR (Rosenberg Special Task Force), the organization specifically tasked to plunder artworks.
 Valland probably was the only operative of the war to have spied on Nazi officials so close, for so long.

 What did she feel?
 “In this disturbing chaos the beauty of the ‘safeguarded’ masterpieces’ beauty was nevertheless revealed.
 I belonged to them, like a hostage.”
 As the Allies were getting close, suspicions increased.
 When things were missing, she was accused of theft.

-Four times she was sacked, four times she returned.
+Four times she was sacked, and four times she returned.
 Every day, she had to muster the courage to face a “constantly renewed anxiety.”
 She even was accused of sabotage and signaling to the enemy.
-For that she was interrogated by the Feldpolizei, equivalent to the Gestapo.
+For that, she was interrogated by the Feldpolizei, equivalent to the Gestapo.

 In Paris, the Nazis had requisitioned three rooms of the Louvre to store looted artworks.
-Valland later recalled “I saw paintings that were thrown in the Louvre like in a garbage dump”.
+Valland later recalled, “I saw paintings that were thrown in the Louvre like in a garbage dump”.
 One day a selection of portraits depicting Jewish people was made.
-Paintings who had, to the ERR, no financial value.
+Paintings that had, to the ERR, no financial value.
 They lacerated faces with knives.
 In Valland’s words, they “slaughtered paintings.”

 The shredded canvases were then brought outside the Jeu de Paume.
-A jumbled heap of faces and colour was assembled by adding ‘degenerate’ artworks to the pile.
-Paintings by Miró, Klee, Picasso and many others.
+A jumbled heap of faces and color was assembled by adding ‘degenerate’ artworks to the pile.
+Paintings by Miró, Klee, Picasso, and many others.
 Five to six hundred paintings were set on fire.
 Valland described “a pyramid where frames crackled in the flames.
 One could see faces glaring and then disappearing in the fire.”

 The Nazis Stole Everything Belonging To Jews